AntAptive/Console-App-Logger/README.md

 - Include timestamps in log: If checked, the program will include the time and date for every line in the log.
 - Minimize to tray: If checked, the program will minimize to the system tray when the user presses the X/Close button.

+# How to run in Visual Studio
+- Download the Source Code zip.
+- Use Visual Studio 2022.
+- Set "Console App Logger" to the startup project.
+1. In Solution Explorer, highlight the "Console App Logger" project and right-click on it.
+2. In the popup menu, click "Set As Startup Project".

 # Known bugs
 - "Kill Process" in the system tray dialog does nothing.
 - Input lines will not appear in the log until after an input is entered.